Wenbintum/WWL-GPR/README.md

   python launch.py --num-cpus 40 -t 03:00:00  --exp-name test --command "python -u main.py --task Extrapolation --uuid \$redis_password"
 ```
 #### Run task on local computer:
-We also provide a showcase for running 5-fold Cross-validation of in-domain prediction for complex adsorbates database on local desktop or laptop with fixed hyperparameters (FHP).
-In this case, the ML learning will be run on 8 CPUs as given in [input.yml](https://github.com/Wenbintum/WWL-GPR/blob/main/database/complexads_interpolation/input.yml).
+We also provide an example for running 5-fold cross-validation within the complex adsorbates database on a local desktop or laptop with fixed hyperparameters (FHP).
+In this case, the ML learning task will be run on 8 CPUs as given in [input.yml](https://github.com/Wenbintum/WWL-GPR/blob/main/database/complexads_interpolation/input.yml).
 - Run task on local desktop or laptop:
 ```bash
   python main.py --task CV5_FHP
 ```

-The output file is located in "Results" directory for further analysis.
-We use Bayesian optimization to optimize hyperparameters, for which you may want to change its setting via [this function](https://github.com/Wenbintum/WWL-GPR/blob/8c52f1f9462215f29ed51517077ea01c077c2d50/wwlgpr/WWL_GPR.py#L302)
+The output file is located in the "Results" directory for further analysis.
+We use Bayesian optimization to optimize hyperparameters.
+You may want to change the settings via [this function](https://github.com/Wenbintum/WWL-GPR/blob/8c52f1f9462215f29ed51517077ea01c077c2d50/wwlgpr/WWL_GPR.py#L302)

 ## Authors
 This software was primarily written by Wenbin Xu who was advised by Prof. Mie Andersen.